unopolicinglab/website/content/home/welcome.md

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval: 5000
+interval: false

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.
 height: 300px

 item:
-  - title: ""
+  - title: "**V**iolence **I**ntervention and **P**olicing **R**esearch"
-    content: ""
     align: center
-    overlay_color: '#000000'  # An HTML color value.
-    overlay_img: icon.png
-  - title: "About Us"
-    content: "**VIPR** stands for **V**iolence **I**ntervention and **P**olicing **R**esearch"
-    align: center
     overlay_color: '#000000'
-  - title: "About Us"
-    content: "**VIPR** is an interdisciplinary, collaborative effort that focuses on enhancing public safety by providing research, resources, and training that engages with state agencies, practitioners, and the community."
-    align: center
-    overlay_color: '#000000'
-  - title: "About Us"
-    content: "In addition to SCCJ faculty, research affiliates, and community partners, the VIPR Lab actively includes SCCJ undergraduate and graduate students to develop their research expertise."
-    align: center
-    overlay_color: '#000000'
-  - title: "👀 Look around!"
-    content: "We invite you to explore our website for latest news and information on upcoming events, recent publications, and more."
-    align: center
-    overlay_color: '#000000'
-  - title: "Questions❓"
-    content: "Email us at [unopolicinglab@gmail.com](mailto:unopolicinglab@gmail.com)"
-    align: center
-    overlay_color: '#000000'

 ---

+The VIPR Lab in the [UNO School of Criminology and Criminal Justice](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/index.php) is an interdisciplinary, collaborative effort that focuses on enhancing public safety by providing research, resources, and training that engages with state agencies, practitioners, and the community.
+In addition to SCCJ faculty, research affiliates, and community partners, the VIPR Lab actively includes SCCJ undergraduate and graduate students to develop their research expertise.

+We invite you to explore our website for latest news and information on upcoming events, recent publications, and more.